alazaroc/blog-web-code/_posts/en/2022-06-01-how-to-improve-your-account-security.md

 #### How to prioritize

-"With so many services, security controls, and recommendations… How do I prioritize?
+"With so many services, security controls, and recommendations...
+How do I prioritize?
 Where do I start?"

 > All Quick Win recommendations can be implemented in less than a week.
 {: .prompt-info }